Courses, classes, workshops, seminars

 They meet on Thursdays 10am to 12 noon.
 It is for support for those who are socially and culturally isolated and culturally and linguistically diverse.
 Providing, among other things an improved awareness of cultural mores and expectations and provide opportunities for the development of practical life skills.

-We have lots going on at the WNC over the months so consider becoming a member of the WNC and get discounts to many of our activities and receive a monthly newsletter plus The Grapevine program which lists groups, their dates, days and times for the term.
+Every month we have lots going on at the WNC, so consider becoming a member of the WNC and get discounts to many of our activities and receive a quarterly newsletter called Connections plus The Grapevine program which lists groups, their dates, days and times for the term.
 Both can be delivered online or by post, your choice.
 Call Mitchell House or visit us on Facebook: Wonthaggi Neighbourhood Centre at Mitchell House.
 Or go to our website:

 https://www.wonthaggineighbourhoodcentre.com/